Gentlemen v Players: MCC ruling and aftermath

 On 31 January 1963, the distinction between amateur and professional players was abolished by the MCC.
-All first-class cricketers became nominally professional, or effectively "Players".
-With this decision, the "Gentlemen", and the raison d'etre for the Gentlemen v Players fixture, ceased to exist, and the series was ended.
+All cricketers became nominally professional, or effectively Players.
+With this decision, the Gentlemen, and the raison d'etre for the Gentlemen v Players fixture, ceased to exist, and the series ended.

 Charles Williams has described several reports on the subject which were submitted to MCC by its Amateur Status Standing Committee (ASSC), with the MCC committee unanimously agreeing to abolish amateurism.
 Williams also says while a substitute fixture was sought, it was decided not to pursue this, as the new Gillette Cup limited-overs competition was beginning in 1963.

 There were contrasting views about the end of amateurism and the passing of Gentlemen v Players: some traditionalists like E. W. Swanton and the editor of Wisden Cricketers' Almanack lamented the passing of an era, but noted that social change had rendered the concept an anachronism.

-Fred Trueman, who captained the last-ever Players team, spoke for many when he described amateurism as a "ludicrous business" that was "thankfully abolished" and said he was glad there would be "no more fancy caps", having previously been "all for the abolition of amateurs" and their "afforded privileges".
+Fred Trueman, who captained the last-ever Players team, spoke for many when he described amateurism as a "ludicrous business" that was "thankfully abolished": he also said he was glad there would be "no more fancy caps", having previously been "all for the abolition of amateurs" and their "afforded privileges".